-A key financial objective for 2022/23 is to ensure that the difficult financial environment the College is operating in is fully taken into account and contingency proposals for financial savings are costed and planned to ensure that implementation can be achieved if and when necessary.
-This includes the impact of utility costs and pay inflation.
-The impact of funding factors such as retention and programme size may also have an adverse impact on the College's financial position in 2023/24.
+The impact of inflation has contributed to a challenging financial environment, particularly the impact on utility costs and pay inflation, which has not been matched by a corresponding increase in funding rates.
+A key financial objective for 2023/24 is to ensure that the difficult financial environment the College is operating in is fully taken into account and contingency proposals for financial savings are costed and planned to ensure that implementation can be achieved if and when necessary.
+The impact of funding factors such as retention and programme size may also have an adverse impact on the College's financial position in 2024/25.